Skip to content

 Why evaluate every time

-A natural question: why not use an LLM once to translate a Natural block into equivalent Python code, then run the generated code on every invocation?
-This would eliminate per-call latency, cost, and non-determinism.
+A natural question is why Nighthawk does not ask an LLM to compile a Natural block into deterministic Python once, then reuse that generated code for every invocation.

-The answer is that Natural blocks exist precisely for tasks that cannot be reduced to deterministic code.
-"Classify the sentiment of this review" or "interpret this ambiguous user input" require judgment that depends on the specific input, world knowledge, and context.
-If a task could be written as deterministic Python, it should be -- this is the core design principle (see Practices Section 1).
+Natural blocks exist for tasks that cannot be reduced to deterministic code without losing the reason to use an LLM.
+"Classify the sentiment of this review" and "interpret this ambiguous user input" depend on the specific input, language understanding, world knowledge, and context.
+If a task can be written as deterministic Python, it should be.

-• The generated code would freeze the LLM's world knowledge at compilation time.
+• The generated code freezes the model's world knowledge at compilation time.

-Nighthawk addresses the reliability concern through constraints rather than compilation: type validation on write bindings, deny frontmatter to restrict allowed outcomes, structured outcome kinds for control flow, and a two-layer testing strategy (mock tests for Python logic, integration tests for Natural block effectiveness).
+Nighthawk addresses reliability through constraints rather than compilation: type validation on write bindings, deny frontmatter, structured outcome kinds, scoped execution, resilience wrappers, and a two-layer testing strategy.